 How much does it cost to replace a blower motor resistor?

 A replacement blower motor resistor typically costs between $20 and $80, depending on the vehicle make and model.
-If you hire a mechanic, labor costs can range from $50 to $150, bringing the total repair cost to $70 to $230 on average.
+If you hire a mechanic, labour costs can range from $50 to $150, bringing the total repair cost to $70 to $230 on average.

 Do I need to replace the blower motor when replacing the resistor?